by Sam Doll

 Remove them from the oven and add them immediately to a clean mixing bowl for seasoning.

 This is the fun part.
-No matter what seasoning you go with, you’ll probably want to use 1 tbsp of high-quality olive oil and some course kosher salt as a base.
-The oil helps the seasoning stick to the seeds and the salt helps elevate the other flavors.
+No matter what seasoning you go with, you’ll probably want to use 1 tbsp of high-quality olive oil and some coarse kosher salt as a base.
+The oil helps the seasoning stick to the roasted pumpkin seeds and the salt helps elevate the other flavors.

 Now, you can keep them simple and enjoy these classic fall snacks!
 If you are feeling a little wild, here are some other delicious flavoring suggestions.